ScryEngineering/scrygroup.com/content/blog-posts/2020-02-18/consulting-when-data-is-involved.md

     - efficiency
     - project-management
 contentType: "blog"
+callToActionText: "Good data and project management foundations are critical for effective data science and machine learning projects to succeed.
+Get in contact to discuss how we can help you get the most value out of your data driven projects."
 ---

 We do a lot of work on Machine learning and optimization for various organizations.